 The title refers to Marlon Brando in regards to Apocalypse Now (1979).
 He wasn’t exactly at peak form when he was acting in it.
 Physically, he was fat enough to be replaced in a way that should have served as a warning to Ryan Gosling (who was replaced by Mark Wahlberg in The Lovely Bones).
 Psychologically, he was a nuisance whose ineptitude would have resulted in lesser actors being fired for unprofessionalism.
 Financially, he was so draining that the so-called self-imposed retirement was more to do with blacklisting.
 I mean, let’s face it, he was surpassed by method actors such as Robert De Niro, Al Pacino, Dustin Hoffman and Jack Nicholson.
 Harvey Keitel would have been recognized as belonging to this group of luminaries had he been the star of this film.
 Filming began on Monday, March 22, 1976.
 Three weeks later, he was no longer the star.
 The real reason why he was replaced is because the previous actor who the director wanted became available.

-Although Taxi Driver had been released in the previous month, Keitel was the last choice for the role of Captain Benjamin L. Willard.
+Although Taxi Driver had been released in February, Keitel was the last choice for the role of Captain Benjamin L. Willard.
 Martin Sheen was more recognizable as a leading man.
-Badlands, a box office flop, found a home on television.
+Badlands, a box office flop, found a home on TV.
 This resulted in him becoming a leading man of TV movies.
 What made him more desirable from a cinema viewpoint was that he had been cast in a disaster movie with big names, hence why he was unavailable.
 The filming of The Cassandra Crossing finished in mid-April of 1976.
 When Francis Ford Coppola first approached Sheen, it had to have been after filming began in November of 1975.
 The below advertisement for the trade press was nothing more than a way to keep the money flowing in what was going to be a film that would need to go into overtime.
 United Artists, the distributor, printed a thousand posters stating that Keitel was the star.
 If they had been kept in the loop, they would’ve known about Coppola’s treachery.

 The amount of time that he had spent on location was downplayed because it wouldn’t make sense for Francis to realize how miscast that the real-life marine was after so much time had gone by.
 A less convincing lie is that Keitel wasn’t comfortable in the jungle despite being a marine for three years.
 An even lesser lie is that Coppola claimed to have unexpectedly come across Martin at the Los Angeles Airport after deporting from the Philippines.
 All things considered, Harvey’s net-worth (in 2018) isn’t too far behind that of Martin.
 Harvey is worth 45 million dollars whereas Martin’s net-worth is 50 million.
 The above shot is addressed by the film’s editor – Walter Murch: “If you look at the shot, it’s from a helicopter looking at the boat as it’s taking off from the dock at the beginning of the trip.
 The boat leaves the dock and circles then heads out in the ocean.
 The person sitting on the front of the boat is Harvey Keitel.
 It’s such a long shot that you can’t tell, but he is in the film!”